sigstore/architecture-docs/client-spec.md

 If the verification policy uses the Timestamping Service, the Verifier MUST verify the timestamping response using the Timestamping Service root key material, as described in [Spec: Timestamping Service](https://docs.google.com/document/u/0/d/1FoRHXejIhXwEai0RS3iRsN1HfCV16fJOp582Vl8KA7A/edit), with the raw bytes of the signature as the timestamped data.
 The Verifier MUST then extract a timestamp from the timestamping response.
 If verification or timestamp parsing fails, the Verifier MUST abort.

-During verification, the Timestaming Services's X.509 certificate chain must be verified.
-This follow the same process (the so-called "hybrid model") as for the signing certificate as described in [4.3 Certificate](#43-certificate), using the signed timestamp as the "current time".
+During verification, the Timestamping Services's X.509 certificate chain must be verified.
+This follows the "hybrid model" described in [4.3 Certificate](#43-certificate), using the signed timestamp as the "current time".

 #### 4.2.2.
 Transparency Service Timestamp